 6. Blog by Number (Course Here)

 For moms, connecting with other moms is one of the most valuable ways to bond and feel validated.
 Is it any surprise that the so-called “mommy blogs” have gotten as popular as they have?
 It’s a great way for parents to connect and share tips, advice, or just plain vent to one another.

 However, some want to take it a step further, and try to turn it into a source of income.
 Who would you turn to other than another mommy blogger who made it happen?
-Blog by Numbers was created just for other hopefully mommy-bloggers, and covers the essentials: finding your niche, setting up your website, how to make money, how to make great images for Pinterest, and ultimately, how to drive traffic and grow your email list.
+Blog by Numbers was created just for other hopefully mommy-bloggers, and covers the essentials: how to pick a niche to blog about, setting up your website, how to make money by adding an online store to your blog, how to make great images for Pinterest, and ultimately, how to drive traffic and grow your email list.

 You want to start a blog, and, uh… that’s all you really have figured out at the moment?
 That’s ok!

 Whether you’re still on the fence about taking the plunge or you’re committed but clueless, these courses offer a range of basic blogger know-how (for a range of prices).
 If you don’t know where to start, start here.